 Irony: Batista quit because Triple H told him that nobody in Evolution would be getting anything they wanted until the Shield no longer existed.
 After he quit, Triple H invoked his Plan B, which was Seth Rollins defecting to his side, thus destroying the Shield.
 In other words, Batista quit because he was frustrated that he wouldn't get what he wanted until a seemingly-impossible goal was reached... but by leaving, he made reaching that goal possible.

 It's All About Me: His 2010 heel run was centered primarily on demanding recognition from all around him.

-Kitsch Collection: He has a collection of metal lunchboxes that includes, among others, a 1967 Green Hornet box with Bruce Lee as Katonote Batista called this the highlight of his collection., a 1982 E.T. lunchboxnote Batista credits buying one for his first wife and one to keep pristine for helping him develop a hobby of purchasing metal lunchboxes., and a 2014 Guardians of the Galaxy lunchbox with himself as Drax.note Guardians director James Gunn had this made especially for him.
+Kitsch Collection: He has a collection of metal lunchboxes that includes, among others, a 1967 Green Hornet box with Bruce Lee as Katonote Batista called this the highlight of his collection., a 1982 E.T. lunchboxnote Batista credits buying one for his second wife and one to keep pristine for helping him develop a hobby of purchasing metal lunchboxes., and a 2014 Guardians of the Galaxy lunchbox with himself as Drax.note Guardians director James Gunn had this made especially for him.